muslax/overcrack/README.markdown

 By default Overcrack use the new `overcrack.php` template which will add yearly archive pages.

+## Example posts

+Example posts (articles and linked posts) will be provided so you can test and tweak the template right after Overcrack installation.
+Example posts can then be deleted (using script provided).

 ## Additional installation info

 - Move/copy the supplied `main.css` in `example-templates` folder to `www`.